Chapter 4.2 – Terminal Concessions and Land Leases

 Ports are inclined to develop new governance structures, which should be tailored to the specific local conditions in terms of culture and commercial objectives, leading to several options.
 Four major types of combinations of port/terminal ownership and port/terminal operations can be distinguished:

-• Public ownership and public participation in operations.
+• Public ownership and participation in operations.

 • Public ownership and private participation in port/terminal construction, operations, and management.